When Do You Know You Are Ready to Go?

 One thing is for certain, "You will never think about quitting, when you are thinking about winning."

-4 - Consistent Support - This is a tough one as you may have to turn the lack of support (or negative support) you receive upside down and use as fuel.
-If you are challenging yourself with an uncommon goal, you will have doubters and haters from those people not willing to work as hard as you are.
-Proving people wrong can be a good source of fuel when the long day's work turns into a longer night of the same effort.
-Hearing statements like, "You'll never make it." or "I bet you quit," are not the best things to hear from people you know the best or even love as family members.
-Remember, hearing comments like that is NOT a reflection of you - it is a reflection of the person saying it.
+4 - Consistent Support - This is a tough one, as you may have to turn the lack of support (or negative support) you receive upside down and use it as fuel.
+If you are challenging yourself with an uncommon goal, you will have doubters and haters from those not willing to work as hard as you are.
+Proving people wrong can be a good source of fuel when a long day's work turns into a longer night of the same effort.
+Hearing statements like, "You'll never make it." or "I bet you quit," are not the best things to hear from people you know well or even love as family members.
+Remember, hearing comments like that is NOT a reflection of you; it is a reflection of the person saying it.

-Finding of group of like minded people who are training for the same goal is worth a truckload of gold.
-You will see people ahead of you on this journey and as they succeed it propels you even more forward.
+Finding a group of like-minded people who are training for the same goal is worth a truckload of gold.
+You will see people ahead of you on this journey, and as they succeed, it propels you even more forward.
 Sometimes, "we all need to see it to believe it."
-Seeing people accomplish the goal you set out for yourself is quite often all the support you need as it is that powerful.
-Taking the impossibility factor out of your mental bag of processes is what we get when we see it done.
-Finding your own support network during your preparation phase is easier now more than ever with social media, web forums, and local / regional training groups.
+Seeing people accomplish the goal you set out for yourself is often all the support you need, as it is that powerful.
+Taking the impossibility factor out of your mental bag of processes is what we gain when we see it done.
+Finding your own support network during your preparation phase is easier now more than ever with social media, web forums, and local/regional training groups.

 5- Consistent Review - You need to have consistent self-checks along your journey of preparation for any goal.
-Be honest and assess yourself truly - otherwise you are just guessing as you may be plateauing or even having negative results in your progress.
-Assess yourself weekly in some way from physical events, academic challenges, and remembering your why.
-Why are you doing this?
-Is this goal you have really deep in your heart and soul, because if it is, you will be hard to beat.
+Be honest and assess yourself honestly; otherwise, you are just guessing, as you may be plateauing or even experiencing negative results in your progress.
+Evaluate yourself weekly through physical events, academic challenges, and by reflecting on your motivation.
+Why are you pursuing this?
+Is this goal truly deep in your heart and soul?
+If so, you will be difficult to beat.
 As Bath Ruth said,

 "It is hard to beat a person who never gives up."

-If you truly want to have a never quit mindset, you have to hate quitting more than anything in life and that comes deep down from within your "how bad do you want this" piece of your heart.
+If you genuinely want to have a never-quit mindset, you have to hate quitting more than anything in life, and that comes deep down from within your "how bad do you want this" piece of your heart.
 How do you measure a person's heart?
 Many think you cannot by conventional means, but you can look at a person's journey to see what tools he/she has picked up along the way:

 Did your childhood offer you physical and mental challenges (life in general, sports, school, work experiences, tough schedule, consistent activity).
 This is the foundation of work for many people - if you do not have this, you are start building it now.